mbreese/mbreese.github.io/docs/2025/mcpfurl.md

 I'm planning to add support for additional delegate client keys in the future.

+### Allow/deny URLs

+In the MCP servers, you can also specify allow/deny globs to match specific web URLs.
+For example: `allow=[https://*.wikipedia.org/*]`.
+This can be set in the `config.toml` file or as a command line argument to `mcp-fetch`.
+For examples, see the `config.toml.default` file.
+This check takes place for each fetch or fetch-image request.

 ## Summary
 To make testing easier, I wired everything up as CLI commands first and exposed the MCP tools later.
 That workflow let me iterate quickly without exercising the entire MCP stack on every change.